Sarmkadan/dotnet-saga-orchestrator/docs/faq.md

 ### Is this production-ready?

 Yes.
-Phase 1 and Phase 2 are complete with:
+The v1.0.0 release includes:
 - Full domain model and services
 - Comprehensive infrastructure
 - Exception handling and logging
 - Metrics and monitoring
 - 8,000+ lines of tested code

-Phase 4 (database persistence) will add enterprise-scale reliability.
+Database persistence support is on the roadmap and will add enterprise-scale reliability.

 ### What's the difference between Saga and traditional transactions?